ChildsplayOSU/bogl/Tutorials/CoinFlip.md

 `game WhoGoesFirst`

 Next we will capture the coin toss result.
-For this we are going to create a variable type that allows for storing the result of a coin toss.
+For this we are going to create a type that allows us to describe the result of a coin toss.

 ![toss result variable type diagram](../imgs/types-tossresult-diagram.jpg)